 Our spot was on the river side of the campground with our own semi-private trail to the river.
 Denny Creek fed into it a mile or two up the road and was known for having gold.

 I spent a lot of time at the beach.
 We got our water there, prospected, or just played around.
 The leg-breaking terrain was littered with giant rocks that were difficult to walk on but someone had begun to build a trail from the tree line to the river’s edge.

-I seized upon the idea and spent many hours over the following weeks continuing with construction of the trail.
-I treated it like a patio.
-I would find the flattest rocks, dig shallow holes for them, put down the rock and fill in between them with sand.
+I seized upon the idea and spent many hours over the following weeks adding to the trail.
+It was like building a patio.
+I would find the flattest rocks, dig shallow holes for them, lay them in, dump sand between them and pack it down.
 It looked pretty cool in the end.

 On the evening of September 17th of the year 2017, we loaded up the trailer and hitched it up to the truck in the pouring rain.
-We pulled out of our spot and stopped on our way out to say goodbye and say thank you to our hosts.
+We pulled out of our spot and stopped on our way out to say goodbye and thank you to our hosts.